 The Forensic Biology Section of the Forensic Laboratory Division of the Medical Examiner's Office performs serological and DNA analyses on physiological fluids and other nucleated cellular material for the purpose of identification and individualization.
 The type of material typically examined includes, but is not limited to, blood, semen, saliva, tissue, and "touch" items collected at crime scenes and from articles of physical evidence.
 Evidence of these types are frequently generated during the commission of violent crimes such as homicides, rapes, assaults, and hit and run fatalities, as well as less violent crimes including burglary, theft and firearms violations.
 The ultimate goal of the Forensic Biology Section is to identify what type of material is present and then, through the use of DNA analysis, link that material to a specific person.

-After a DNA profile is created it can be searched against local, statewide and national law enforcement databases.
 The Forensic Biology section is linked to the FBI CODIS (COmbined Dna Index System) DNA database network.
-Through this network the laboratory is able to search an unidentified profile against unsolved case profiles throughout the country.
-These searches can provide important investigational leads for investigators on serial cases.
+After a DNA profile is obtained, it can be searched against local, statewide, and national law enforcement databases.
+Through this network the laboratory is able to search an unidentified profile against unsolved case profiles and known profiles of convicted offenders and arrestees throughout the country.
+These searches can link cases together or provide important investigational leads for investigators on unsolved cases.